 Young Owls and Larks

 While we know quite a bit about owls and larks in adolescence and adulthood, little research has looked at young children.
-In a recent study, mothers of toddlers and preschoolers helped me learn more.
+In a study I conducted a few years ago, mothers of toddlers and preschoolers helped me learn more.

 Not surprisingly, in both morning and bedtime routines mothers of evening types (owls) were more likely to report challenges.
 For while young morning types (larks) tended to fall asleep easily and wake themselves up in the morning, evening types were more likely to show bedtime resistance, wake in a negative mood, and have conflicts with their parents.